anshumanmishhra1/NodeJs/README.md

     file in it and create a userSchema
 5. Now make an api so that we can create a user in our database.

+📌 Day - 5
+1. Send the data through the api without using the static method, find the difference between JSON and Javascript Object
+2. Create a feed api that will get all the users from the database using email
+3. Find all the user using email it will be a different api
+4. Create a delete API
+5. Create a Update API for updating the user details.